NMR

 NMR has a long history - it started in 1984 and, up until 2020, was held every two years.
 Recent previous NMR workshops were held in Haifa (2022), Hanoi (virtually) (2021), Rhodes (virtually) (2020), Tempe (2018), Cape Town (2016), Vienna (2014), Rome (2012), Toronto (2010), and Sydney (2008).

-NMR 2023 is part of the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR 2023).
+NMR 2023 is co-located with the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR 2023) and co-located with the 36th International Workshop on Description Logics (DL 2023).

 Inivited Speakers